-This is the first phase of our website documenting the work at Carwynnen Quoit in depth.
+This website documents the work at Carwynnen Quoit in depth.
 It describes the history of this 5000 year old monument, recent excavations and finds, and the creativity that this rare example of Neolithic life and belief has inspired during the course of the project.
 We are adding content all the time and holding new events so keep an eye out!
 You can follow us here to keep up-to-date.
 Thanks go to Jacky Nowakowski for the archaeological content in this website, and to James Gossip for his practical management.
-Many of the photographs were taken by these hardworking archaeologists at Historic Environment.
+Many of the photographs were taken by these hardworking archaeologists at Historic Environment Services at Cornwall Council.

 In a windswept corner of the Frying Pan Field on the Pendarves Estate in West Cornwall (TR14 9LR, SW6501437213), sits a neglected pile of stones known as Carwynnen Quoit.